South Korean bullfighting is for bulls only

-CHEONGDO, South Korea There is no blood, nor much gore.
+CHEONGDO, South Korea, April 20 There is no blood, nor much gore.
 No matador, either, or even his colorful cloak.
 In South Korea, bull fights bull.

-Weighing in at 600 kg to over 800 kg (1,322 to over 1,764 lb), dun-colored Korean Hanwoo bulls clash heads and horns in a sand bullring under the warm sunshine of Cheongdo, a rural town in the hills about two hours from the capital of Seoul.

-Once a regular village entertainment in South Korea, bullfighting nearly died out as the nation rapidly industrialized, but festivals like the annual Cheongdo Bullfighting Festival help keep the cherished tradition alive.

 "When I wake up, the first thing I do is train my bulls, letting them drag tires.
 Then, I feed them with nutritious porridge," said Lee Jin-gu, a 59-year old rancher who has trained fighting bulls for seven years.